Male and Female Hair Loss

 Addressing food sensitivities, your gut and balancing your immune system in the case of autoimmune hair loss

 Food sensitivities, lack of good bacteria, and latent infections are all things that keep your immune system overly fired up.
 Fixing these reduces inflammation and calms down the autoimmune reaction.
+The inflammatory prostaglandin PGD2 is one cause of scalp inflammation that causes hair loss.
+Herbal treatments like resveratrol and quercetin help to reduce PGD2.

 What I find rarely works for hair loss